melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

 Progressive profiling scenario is not supported by user flows and needs to be implemented using Identity Experience Framework. **TrustFrameworkPolicy*** is top-level xml element of policy file.
 It defines claims schema, claims transformation, token generation steps and more.
 It is well described on https://learn.microsoft.com/en-us/azure/active-directory-b2c/trustframeworkpolicy.

-**TrustFrameworkPolicy** uses concept of UserJourneys. **UserJourney** includes steps (Orchestration Steps) needs to be taken to perform identity related actions like sign-in or sign-up.
+**TrustFrameworkPolicy** uses concept of UserJourneys. **UserJourney** includes steps (Orchestration Steps), needs to be taken to perform identity related actions like sign-in or sign-up.
 In the context of signing-in, the result of UserJourney is generated id_token.

-**OrchestrationSteps** process claims using TechnicalProfiles. **TechnicalProfiles** generates output claims based on input claims by interacting with AD, calling external API, gathering data from user, etc. TechnicalProfiles are connected together in a chain by Orchestration Steps, creating UserJourney.
+**OrchestrationSteps** process claims using TechnicalProfiles. **TechnicalProfiles** generates output claims based on input claims by interacting with AD, calling external API, gathering data from user, etc. TechnicalProfiles are connected together in a chain by OrchestrationSteps, creating UserJourney.

 UserJourney starts when OAuth 2.0 flow is initiated (in most cases by calling corresponding /authorize endpoint).

-Once all UserJourney steps are finished, user is redirected to *RedirectUrl* with generated token.
+Result *id_token* is passed to *RedirectUrl* once application requests a token.
 RedirectedUrl can be configured in Azure AD B2C tenant for registered application.

+*Note: Using implicit grant flow /authorize endpoint call, which initiates authentication, is considered as the token request at the same time*

 ## Progressive Profiling UserJourney - Custom Policy implementation
 The concept solution of progressive profiling policy is available on my [GitHub](https://github.com/melmanm/azure-b2c-custom-policy-progressive-profiling).